me-bad-dev/auxpower-20v/README.md

-# WORKPRO / FastPower 20V Signal Emulator
+# WORKPRO / FastPower 20V C-Signal Emulator

 ⚡️ This project emulates the digital control signal used by **WORKPRO** and **FastPower 20V** lithium-ion batteries to enable operation of compatible lawn mowers and power tools without the original battery packs.